civicrm/civicrm-sysadmin-guide/docs/install/joomla.md

 !!! warning

     If you get the following error when installing or upgrading CiviCRM for Joomla - you can downloading the alternate Joomla install file - `civicrm-4.7.x-joomla-alt.zip` - which doesn't require built-in unzip functionality on your server.
-Then repeat the install steps starting with step 3 above.
+Then repeat the install steps starting with [running the installer](#installer).

     > Your PHP version is missing zip functionality.
 Please ask your system administrator / hosting provider to recompile PHP with zip support.